AllStarLink/ASL3-Manual/docs/config.md

 Setting up USB is much easier with ASL3.

  - USB tune settings have been moved into their respective conf file; simpleusb.conf and usbradio.conf.
 The seprate tune files (ie simple-tune-usb1999.conf) no longer exist.
- - The device string is automaticaly found when the USB setting `devstr =` is empty.
+ - The device string is automatically found when the USB setting `devstr =` is empty.
  - A new script `asl-find-sound` shows the device strings.

 The ASL3 menu handles these change as do the the Asterisk CLI USB config commands.